Matheusdlg/netflix-sql-content-analysis/README.md

 ![Top 10 Countries](charts/chart3_countries.png)

 The United States accounts for the largest share of titles by a significant margin.
 India and the United Kingdom follow as the second and third largest contributors.
-Notably, when counting countries individually from multi-country collaborations (via UNNEST), international participation is even broader than raw counts suggest.
+Notably, when counting countries individually from multi-country collaborations (via UNNEST), international participation is even broader than raw counts suggest — Brazil, for example, appears around the 18th position, reflecting the catalog's long tail of contributing countries beyond the top producers.

 ---